devjhex/dummy-text-Generator/README.md

 The project uses HTML for markup and tailwind for styling, together with Javascript for the functionality of the project.

 ## What I learned
+I learned to use basic JavaScript functionality like the Math.random() method to help getting a random paragraph for the page.